-Choose "Access Management→DDNS", you can configure the DDNS function in the screen (shown in Figure 4-36).
+Choose "Access Management→DDNS", you can configure the DDNS function in the screen (shown in Figure 4-41).

-The router offers a Dynamic Domain Name System (DDNS) feature.
+The modem router offers a Dynamic Domain Name System (DDNS) feature.
 The feature lets you use a static host name with a dynamic IP address.
-User should type the host name, user name and password assigned to your ADSL Router by your Dynamic DNS provider.
+Users should type the host name, user name and password assigned to your ADSL modem router by your Dynamic DNS provider.

-- Dynamic DNS: Activate the DDNS function or not. - Service Provider: This field displays the service provider of DDNS. - My Host Name: Enter your host name here. \triangleright - Username & Password: Type the "User Name" and "Password" for your DDNS account.
+- Dynamic DNS: Activate or deactivate the DDNS function. - > Service Provider: This field displays the service provider of DDNS. - > My Host Name: Enter your host name here. - Username & Password: Type the "User Name" and "Password" for your DDNS account.